What do you do when sleep eludes you, not just for the odd night but on a consistent basis?

 She also offers two Personal Sleep Review options.
 There’s a 90-day plan (£1,225) – everything included in a consultation plus a dietary analysis, an Ayurveda lifestyle plan and follow up calls every fortnight.
 Or the nine-month plan (£1,675) which includes elements of the 90-day plan plus other resources provided by Anandi.

-"Breathe Better, Sleep Better" is available on Amazon and on Anandi's website where she explains different methods and techniques to cure insomnia.
-There you'll find a number of video demonstrations, written guides and advice to help with your development, as well as blog posts on meditation, healthy eating and stress.
+“Breathe Better, Sleep Better” is available on Amazon and in it, Anandi explains different methods and techniques to cure insomnia.
+There you’ll find a number of video demonstrations, written guides and advice to help with your development, as well as blog posts on meditation, healthy eating and stress.

 The book is definitely worth a read if you are looking for a gentle, drug free approach to dealing with your insomnia – or just improving your overall health in general.